Anaplasmosis: Signs and symptoms

 Classic signs and symptoms of anaplasmosis will not occur until 3–6 weeks after infection.
 The most common symptoms of anaplasmosis include fever, a decreased number of white blood cells, platelets in the bloodstream, and abnormally elevated levels of liver enzymes.
-The erythema chronicum migrans rash may be seen with anaplasmosis as it is co-transmitted in 10% of Lyme disease cases.
+The erythema chronicum migrans rash may be seen with anaplasmosis, as it is co-transmitted in 10% of Lyme disease cases.

 Anemia may be severe and result in cardiovascular changes such as an increase in heart rate.
 Blood in the urine may occur due to the lysis of red blood cells.
 General systemic signs include diarrhea, anorexia, and weight loss.
-Infected animals may develop a jaundiced look which then turns into paleness around the eyes, muzzle, lips, and teats of the cattle.
+Infected animals may develop a jaundiced look, which then turns into paleness around the eyes, muzzle, lips, and teats of the cattle.

-All cattle are susceptible to infection by Anaplasma marginale, but the severity worsens with age increase.
-Older cattle tend to exhibit the most severe clinical symptoms; cattle aged 1–3 may also show severe symptoms but are able to recover easier.
+All cattle are susceptible to infection by Anaplasma marginale, but the severity worsens with age.
+Older cattle tend to exhibit the most severe clinical symptoms; cattle aged 1–3 may also show severe symptoms, but can recover more easily.